foudfou/sjail/README.md

 Provides:

 1. a straightforward script to create/destroy jails
-2. recipes in the form of Dockerfile-like shell scripts to customize jails
+2. recipe shell scripts to customize jails

 ## Motivation